Dirt (Alice in Chains album): Music and lyrics

 With songs written primarily on the road, the material is darker than Facelift.
 "We did a lot of soul searching on this album.
 There's a lot of intense feelings."
 Cantrell said, "We deal with our daily demons through music.
 All of the poison that builds up during the day we cleanse when we play".
 Drug use was front and center as a lyrical theme on the album.
-Three tracks ("Sickman", "Junkhead" and "God Smack") specifically reference heroin use and its effects.
+Three tracks ("Junkhead", "God Smack", and "Hate to Feel") specifically reference heroin use and its effects.

 Staley revealed that the album is semi-conceptual and that there are two basic themes in it.
 The first theme is about "dealing with kind of a personal anguish and turmoil, which turns into drugs to ease that pain, and being confident that that was the answer in a way.
 Then later on the songs start to slip down closer and closer to hell, and then he figures out that drugs were not, and are not, the way to ease that pain.
 Basically, it's the whole story of the last three years of my life."
 Staley described the other theme as being about "painful relationships and involvements with persons."

 Staley later expressed regret about the lyrical content of some songs on Dirt, explaining, "I wrote about drugs, and I didn't think I was being unsafe or careless by writing about them ...
 I didn't want my fans to think that heroin was cool.
 But then I've had fans come up to me and give me the thumbs up, telling me they're high.
 That's exactly what I didn't want to happen."

-Cantrell said in 2013: "That darkness was always part of the band, but it wasn’t all about that.
+Cantrell said in 2013: "That darkness was always part of the band, but it wasn't all about that.
 There was always an optimism, even in the darkest shit we wrote.
-With Dirt, it’s not like we were saying ‘Oh yeah, this is a good thing.’
-It was more of a warning than anything else, rather than ‘Hey, come and check this out, it’s great!’
+With Dirt, it's not like we were saying 'Oh yeah, this is a good thing.'
+It was more of a warning than anything else, rather than 'Hey, come and check this out, it's great!'
 We were talking about what was going on at the time, but within that there was always a survivor element – a kind of triumph over the darker elements of being a human being.
 I still think we have all of that intact, but maybe the percentage has shifted."